-All students enrolled in the School of Law are required to maintain a cumulative GPA of 2.33.
+All students enrolled in the School of Law are required to maintain a cumulative GPA of 2.0.
+Satisfactory Academic Progress is reviewed at the end of each academic year after Spring term grades are finalized.
 Grades earned during a summer session may not be used to raise a student's GPA from the prior academic year.
-Failure to achieve or maintain a 2.33 GPA will result in one warning term in which the student must bring their overall GPA up to 2.33.
-Failure to do so will result in a loss of eligibility for federal financial aid programs.
+Failure to achieve or maintain a 2.0 GPA will result in a loss of eligibility for federal financial aid programs.
 Students that lose their eligibility may appeal by submitting a Satisfactory Academic Progress Appeal and supporting documentation outlined in the appeal process.